pingcap/docs/migrate-from-tidb-to-tidb.md

     1 row in set (0.00 sec)
     ```

 ## Step 4.
-Switch services to the new TiDB cluster.
+Switch services to the new TiDB cluster

 After creating a changefeed, data written to the upstream cluster is replicated to the downstream cluster with low latency.
 You can migrate read stream to the downstream cluster gradually.
 Observe a period.
 If the downstream cluster is stable, you can switch write stream to the downstream cluster as well, which may include three steps: